pazedev/pazedev/README.md

 I’m constantly exploring technologies that merge **visual storytelling**, **user experience**, and **human-centered solutions** because I believe the best interfaces are the ones that feel alive, unforgettable, and genuinely care about the people using them.

-🔭 Currently learning React and exploring Salesforce ecosystems 💪 Solid foundation in JavaScript, UI structure, and component-based design 💚 Deeply committed to people-centered technology, code should serve and empower users ✨ I believe great design tells a story, and great code brings it to life
+🔭 Currently learning React and exploring Salesforce ecosystems <br>
+💪 Solid foundation in JavaScript, UI structure, and component-based design <br>
+💚 Deeply committed to people-centered technology, code should serve and empower users <br>
+✨ I believe great design tells a story, and great code brings it to life

 ---